Integrating Verra & Gold Standard APIs into Python Pipelines

 return v

-def parse_registry_payload(raw_json: Dict[str, Any], registry: str) -> ProjectMetadata:
+def parse_registry_payload(raw_json: dict[str, Any], registry: str) -> ProjectMetadata:

 normalized = {